Scrap Fest

 ScrapFest: Where the underground becomes the mainstream!

 Founded and curated by Canadian-Pakistani rocker/rapper Urvah Khan, ScrapFest is a grassroots music and arts festival that centers trans and underground voices.
 Since its inception in Canada in 2019, ScrapFest has created space for drag performers, dancers, bands, DJs, spoken word artists, and others to share their work in environments rooted in expression, community, and care.
+The very first ScrapFest, held on September 28, 2019, was presented by Sur Sangum Foundation, a community organization supporting South Asian arts and culture.

 What began as a local platform has gradually grown into a cross-border movement.
 In 2021, ScrapFest expanded to Pakistan, aiming to foster connection among trans and underground artists across cultural contexts.
 But its journey has not been without challenges.